tombatossals/angular-leaflet-directive/bower_components/angular-highlightjs/README.md

 ### hljs
 This is a required directive.
 Without any other supportive directives, it provides basic inline highlight function.
 For better understanding, some notes about using it are specified in the live example page.

 The directive automatically escapes its content HTML entities by default.
-Can be turned off with explicitly configuration `escape="{expression evaled to false}"` or `no-escape`, and **they're only applicable for "just-`hljs`" usage**.
+Can be turned off with explicitly configuration `hljs-escape="{expression evaled to false}"` or `hljs-no-escape`, and **they're only applicable for "just-`hljs`" usage**.

 [Live example](http://pc035860.github.io/angular-highlightjs/example/#/hljs)